xFilipWozniakx/configs_and_scripts/README.md

-# configs and scripts needed for fully functional workflow
+# configs for my linux system's and scripts that enchance my workflow.
-### In use on both of my machines